 WHO WE ARE

 Lawyers for America, Inc. (LfA) is a California nonprofit corporation that has been granted IRS 501(c)(3) status.
 LfA was founded by UC Hastings College of the Law Professors David Faigman and Marsha Cohen in 2011.
 LfA’s mission is to improve the practical skills of new lawyers, to expand the availability of legal services for those who cannot afford lawyers, and to increase the ability of government and nonprofit legal offices to render such services.
 To accomplish these goals, we work with law schools, governmental organizations, and legal nonprofits to create two-year fellowships comprising a training year that is the students' final year of law school and their first year as new attorneys.
 The first two classes of fellows UC Hastings graduates of 2014 and 2015, have completed their fellowships and working in the San Francisco Bay Area, in partnership with UC Hastings, but the program is available to law schools and their government and nonprofit partners throughout the country.
 We hope that you find this website informative.

 WHAT WE DO (AND WHY)

 It’s no secret that society suffers from a justice gap: that is, a large unmet need for the assistance of lawyers.
 The lack of an entitlement to an attorney in civil cases leaves many people without legal help when facing serious legal challenges.
 For example, an astonishing 70 percent of Californians who go to family court don’t have a lawyer.
 Lack of legal representation is a burden both to those without counsel and to the courts.
 Legal aid organizations try to bridge this justice gap, but lack the finances to build the bridge to completion.
-Even without considering the reduced government funding of recent times, public law offices, prosecutors, city attorneys, the attorney general, and public defenders also struggle to assure adequate legal services.
+Even without considering the reduced government funding of recent times, public law offices, prosecutors, city attorneys, the attorney general, and public defenders often struggle to assure adequate legal services.